How to Spot the Risks and Signs of a Seat Belt Malfunction

 These are just a few of the seat belt recalls that have occurred over the past decade.
 It is vital for drivers who own these vehicles to verify that their seat belts have been fixed.
 Similarly, all drivers should verify that their particular vehicle and the installed seat belts are not subject to a past or present recall.

-Accidents don’t happen in slow motion and it may not be immediately clear that a seat belt malfunction has occurred.
-However, there are some telltale signs that the seat belt failed to operate as designed.
+Accidents don’t happen in slow motion and it may not be immediately clear that a seat belt failure or a malfunction has occurred.
+However, there are some telltale seat belt signs that the seat belt failed to operate as designed.
 These include when a belted passenger makes contact with the windshield, or when an individual wearing their belt suffers serious injuries.
-Other signs include visible tears and rips in the belt, or if the seat belt is loose following the crash.
+Other seatbelt signs include visible tears and rips in the belt, or if the seat belt is loose following the crash.

 Seat belt failures happen with far more frequency than they should.
-When a seat belt fails and injures you or your passengers, contact Sloat, Nicholson & Hoover, P.C. to discuss your legal options.
+If a seat belt malfunction occurs and injures you or your passengers, contact Sloat, Nicholson & Hoover, P.C. to discuss your legal options.

 Related Articles